testdouble/test_data/README.md

 yet.
 Here are some existing assumptions and limitations:

 * You're using Postgres

 * You're using Rails 6 or higher

-* Your app does not use [multi-database support](https://guides.rubyonrails.org/active_record_multiple_databases.html)
+* Your app does not rely on Rails' [multi-database support](https://guides.rubyonrails.org/active_record_multiple_databases.html)

 * The gem only supports one test data environment and dump per application

-* Your app has Rails-generated `bin/rake` and `bin/rails` binstubs and that they are in working
+* Your app has Rails-generated `bin/rake` and `bin/rails` binstubs and that they are in working order

-* The database.yml generator assumes you have a working `&default` alias to base the test_data database configuration on
+* The `database.yml` generator assumes you have a working `&default` alias from which to extend the `test_data` database configuration
-* All tests have the same setting for `use_transactional_tests` (whether true or false), or else separates test runs so as to not intermingle them.

 ## Fears, Uncertainties, and Doubts

-### How will I handle merge conflicts with lots of feature branches all adding to the `test_data` database dumps?
+### How will I handle merge conflicts in these SQL files if I have lots of people working on lots of feature branches all adding to the `test_data` database dumps?

+In a word: thoughtfully!

+First, in terms of expectations-setting, you should expect your test data SQL dumps to churn at roughly the same rate as your schema does.

+Once an application's initial development stabilizes, the rate of schema changes tends to slow dramatically.
+If your schema isn't changing frequently and you're not running data migrations against production very often, it might make the most sense to let this concern present itself as a real problem before attempting to solve it, as you're likely to find that other best-practices around collaboration and deployment (frequent merges, continuous integration, coordinating breaking changes) will also manage this risk.
+The reason that the dumps are stored as plain SQL (aside from the fact that git's text compression is very good) is to make merge conflicts with other branches feasible, if not entirely painless.

+However, if your app is in the very initial stages of development and you're making breaking changes to your schema very frequently, our best advice is to hold off a bit on writing _any_ integration tests, as they'll be more likely to frustrate your ability to rapidly iterate while also never being up-to-date long enough to be relied upon to detect bugs.
+Once you you have a reasonably stable feature working end-to-end, that's a good moment to start adding integration tests (and thus pulling in a test data gem like this one to help you).

 ### We already have thousands of tests that depend on Rails fixtures or [factory_bot](https://github.com/thoughtbot/factory_bot), can we start using `test_data` without throwing them away and starting over!